BagazMukti/Alice/README.md

 # Alice
-Alice is files and directory bruteforce
+Alice is tool for bruteforce files and directories

 How to use:
 ```